EXCCoin/exccdata/README.md

 ### Web Performance

-The core functionality of dcrdata should perform well in low power device / high latency scenarios (eg. a cheap smart phone with poor reception).
+The core functionality of exccdata should perform well in low power device / high latency scenarios (eg. a cheap smart phone with poor reception).
 This means that heavy assets should be lazy loaded when they are actually needed.
 Simple tasks like checking a transaction or address should have a very fast initial page